dhis2/wow-backend/guides/postgresql_commands.md

 # pg_stat_statements.track = all
 ```

-Set ownership of the file and move it the config directory:
+Set ownership of the file and move it to the config directory:

 ```bash
 sudo chown postgres:postgres pg_custom.conf